-As the seasons start to change, you must protect your skin from sun damage.
+As the seasons change, you must protect your skin from sun damage.
 UV rays can cause your skin to age prematurely, which is why it is necessary to have protection.
-The harsh chemicals in many sunscreen brands can also harm your health and throw off your skin’s natural PH levels.
-Having more frequent sun exposure could mean that you have to wear sunscreen every time you go outside.
+The harsh chemicals in many sunscreen brands can harm your health and reduce your skin’s natural PH levels.
+Having more frequent sun exposure could mean you must wear sunscreen every time you go outside.

-It is essential to protect your skin from the sun’s harmful UV rays, as they can cause your skin to age prematurely.
-More frequent sun exposure could mean that you have to wear sunscreen every time you go outside, and the harsh chemicals in many sunscreen brands can be harmful to your health.
+Protecting your skin from the sun’s harmful UV rays is essential, as they can cause your skin to age prematurely.
+More frequent sun exposure could mean that you must wear sunscreen every time you go outside, and the harsh chemicals in many sunscreen brands can harm your health.

 Introduction to UV Cameras